John de Wolf (politician)

 De Wolf was a special adviser to the Canadian finance minister and then worked as a journalist in the field of finance and economics.
 He was elected to the Conservative party leadership in June 1969.
+He was an unsuccessful candidate in the 1969 provincial election in the Vancouver-Point Grey riding.
 De Wolf was defeated by Derrill Warren in a convention held in November 1971.
 After losing the party leadership, he worked as a consultant and also was a policy adviser to the provincial government.

 De Wolf died at St. Paul's Hospital in Vancouver in 2003.